 Well, the five pleasure zones aren't new, but the nomenclature and mapping are.
-Scientists have dedicated years to studying and growing to understand arousal and the female genitalia, including the “spots” they “discovered.”
-This is inclusive of the work of sexologist and sex and relationship coach Cari Oneal, PhD, who used her data-mapping skills from a past career as a mechanical engineer to chart pleasure zones of the vaginal canal so her clients and students could use it as a tool.
+Scientists have dedicated years to studying and arousal and the vagina, including the “spots” they “discovered.”
+This includes the work of sexologist and sex and relationship coach Cari Oneal, PhD, who used her data-mapping skills from a past career as a mechanical engineer to chart pleasure zones of the vaginal canal so her clients and students could use it as a tool.

-“The idea is if you know where each ‘hot spot’ is and can achieve an orgasm [or pleasure] by stimulation of that spot alone, then any combination or permutation of arousal spots become available to you,” she says.
-“Physical arousal, sex, and associated pleasures can be very technical.
-If you want to understand them, you must be able to break them down.”
-To that end, let’s explore each of these five pleasure zones.
+“The idea is if you know where each ‘hotspot’ is and can achieve an orgasm [or pleasure] by stimulation of that spot alone, then any combination or permutation of arousal spots become available to you,” she says.
+“Physical arousal, sex, and associated pleasures can be very technical, so if you want to understand them, you must be able to break them down.”

-Get acquainted with the 5 pleasure zones of the vaginal canal.
+Get acquainted with the 6 pleasure zones of the vaginal canal

 3. Deep spot upper